-a.
+- a.
 Permanent employees shall be evaluated no less than once per year for four (4) years after becoming permanent.
-After the fourth year, the employee shall be evaluated no less than every two (2) years.
+After the fourth year, the employee shall be evaluated no less than every two (2) years. - b.
+Dispatcher(s) shall be evaluated annually.